Running for health: A cost benefit analysis

 Some basic principles underpin running if you want to gain the health, enjoyment, and/or competitive advantages.

-Understanding the basic principles of jogging and running can help you weigh the benefits and disadvantages (pros and cons) and determine what you need to do to decrease the health risks associated with jogging and running.
+This knowledge will help you determine what you need to do to decrease the health risks associated with jogging and running.

-Experienced runners often fall into the trap of thinking that to get fitter or better they need to run more, that other forms of exercise adversely affect running, and that because they have always trained in a certain way and achieved results that is the best and only way to train.
+- that because they have always trained in a certain way and achieved results that is the best and only way to train.

 Jogging versus running